soulesidibe/Topy/README.md

 - Add a todo
 - Archive a todo

-# How to use it
+# How

-topy -l —list : show the list of todos
+topy get -l --list : show the list of todos

+topy get --last : show the list of todos

+topy get -n : Show the four first todo

-topy -a —add : Prompt the user to add a todo and show the update list of todo
+topy new : Add a todo and show the update list of todo

-topy -d 4: Archive the fourth todo
+topy archive -n 4: Archive the fourth todo

-topy -d -last{-first }: Archive the last todo
+topy archive --last: Archive the last todo

-topy -c —clear : Archive all todos
+topy archive --clear : Archive all todos

-# How to install

-First you need to clone this repository.
-And run the command `pip install -e .` inside the folder.
-That's it!
-You'll be able to run the `topy` command from any where in you machine.

 # Where we store data